 164 Snelling Ave.
 N., St. Paul, 651-644-3333, ogaras.com

 Why should you have to drive into the city on a day that’s all about eating, drinking, and being merry (and drinking)?
-Snag an Irish Dog—all beef hot dog with pickled cabbage and mustard aioli—and a pint, and kick back at this hand-crafted, family-owned spot in Woodbury.
+Snag a homemade shepherd's pie and a pint, and kick back at this hand-crafted, family-owned spot in Woodbury.